LiTransProQA: an LLM-based Literary Translation evaluation metric with Professional Question Answering: Experiment Design

-\paragraph{Question list} The development of question list consists of three key steps: (1) question collection---gathering diverse literary translation-related questions from textbooks, studies, and practical sources such as blogs and translator interviews, (2) question selection through professional literary translators votes to identify the most critical and relevant assessment criteria, and (3) question selection through LLM sensitivity analysis to determine which aspects LLMs can effectively assess. \begin{itemize} \itemsep{-0.15em} \item \textbf{Step 1: Question collection.} We begin by collecting translation-related questions from literary translation research and practices.
+\paragraph{Question list} The development of question list consists of three key steps: (1) question collection---gathering diverse literary translation-related questions from textbooks, studies, and practical sources such as blogs and translator interviews, (2) question selection through professional literary translators' votes to identify the most critical and relevant assessment criteria, and (3) question selection through LLM sensitivity analysis to determine which aspects LLMs can effectively assess. \begin{itemize} \itemsep{-0.15em} \item \textbf{Step 1: Question collection.} We begin by collecting translation-related questions from literary translation research and practices.
 After refinement, we compile 45 questions covering 6 aspects, as shown in Table \ref{tab:qalist1} and \ref{tab:qalist2} (appendix): (1) Grammar \& linguistics, (2) Literary devices, (3) Cultural understanding, context, \& adaptation, (4) Tone \& authorial voice, (5) Consistency \& coherence, and (6) General equivalence.
 This ensures comprehensive coverage of linguistic, stylistic, and cultural features unique to the literary domain. \item \textbf{Step 2: Question selection via professional translators’ votes.} We recruit professional translators to conduct a survey assessing all 45 questions collected previously.
-Seven professional literary translators with proof of experience in literary translation (work experience, publications, or educational background) are hired from Upwork.\footnote{\url{https://www.upwork.com/}.
-See survey screenshots in Figure \ref{fig:screen-ins} and \ref{fig:screenqa} (appendix).} The translators rate each question on a scale of 5 and give reasons for scores.
+Seven professional literary translators (3 male and 4 female) with proof of experience in literary translation from English to other languages (work experience, publications, or educational background) are hired from Upwork.\footnote{\url{https://www.upwork.com/}. \zr{For survey details, see Section \ref{apdx:survay} including screenshots in Figures \ref{fig:screen-ins} \& \ref{fig:screenqa} and distribution of inter-annotation agreements in Figure \ref{fig:agreement} (appendix).}} The translators rate each question on a scale of 5 and give reasons for scores.
 Surveys take 12 hours in total, averaging 1.7 hours per survey.
-Translators receive \$12 to \$35 per hour based on experience, totalling \$217.5.
+Translators receive \$12 to \$35 per hour based on experience, totaling \$217.5.
 We rank questions based on their average ratings and eliminate questions scoring below 4.

 \item \textbf{Step 3: Question selection via LLM sensitivity.} We divide the evaluation dataset \liteval and \iyyer into development and test sets as shown in Table \ref{tab:dataset} (see Section \ref{apdx:dev} for details).
 All test sets remain unseen during the development process.
 We perform a sensitivity analysis on all 45 questions.
 Using \va template defined above, we query answers for all 45 questions.
 We then eliminate questions with low distinguishing power where answer distributions are heavily skewed toward one response, e.g., over 90\% \textit{yes} as shown in Table \ref{tab:qalist1} and \ref{tab:qalist2}. \end{itemize}